Treatments for oral cancer

 Radiation therapy for oral cancer

 Radiation therapy uses high-energy rays or particles to destroy cancer cells.
-It is sometimes used to treat oral cancer.
+Oral cancer is sometimes treated with radiation therapy.

 Chemotherapy for oral cancer

-Chemotherapy is sometimes used to treat oral cavity cancer.
+Chemotherapy uses drugs to destroy cancer cells.
+Chemotherapy is sometimes used to treat oral cancer.

 Immunotherapy for oral cancer